WARNING: DISTURBING DESCRIPTIONS BELOW

 Humans are incredibly creative when it comes to torture and humiliation, as surviving artifacts of ancient cruelty attest.
 One of the most illustrious and creative civilizations of all time, the Greeks, produced one of the most famous ancient torture devices, the brazen bull.
 The Egyptians were similarly adept at brutal ancient torture, and the Romans used pain during interrogation in extremely effective ways.

-The Iron Chair Was Employed To Roast Victims Alive
+The Iron Chair

-A more brutal version (pictured) than the standard flesh roaster had spikes on the seat, armrests, leg rest, and back.
-A source quoted by The History of Torture author Brian Innes on the Roman practice of roasting Christians in such chairs writes, "...their bodies were so scorched that all the people that stood by were savored by the frying."
+A more brutal version (pictured) than the standard flesh-roaster had spikes on the seat, armrests, leg rest, and back.
+In The History of Torture, author Brian Innes quotes a source on the Roman practice of roasting Christians in such chairs, who wrote, "...their bodies were so scorched that all the people that stood by were savored by the frying."

 The Breast Ripper